Violent extremist inspired by Isis behind mall terror attack: Ardern

 Auckland City Hospital has multiple operating theatres running to treat the injured who have suffered significant chest and neck wounds.

-"I can tell you that agencies were using every single possible means available to them to protect the New Zealand public form this individual - every single possible means" Ardern said.
+"I can tell you that agencies were using every single possible means available to them to protect the New Zealand public form this individual - every single possible means."

 The Prime Minister would not say whether he was a citizen, or what his immigration status was.
 She said she would reveal as much as she could when she was able to.